DENIOS INC

 Direct Vent Goggles

 These goggles are designed to promote airflow to help reduce fogging.
-These goggles are good for protection against impacts but do not meet the need for liquid splash protection, vapor, chemical, or dust exposure.
+These goggles are suitable for protection against impacts but do not meet the need for liquid splash protection, vapor, chemical, or dust exposure.

 Indirect Vent Goggles